- Stock Scales Features

 When you work with a scale in Comparison Mode you can choose what value is used as the comparison base.
 It is done using compareWith() method which accepts values from anychart.enums.ScaleCompareWithMode enum or a date/number representation of a custom date.

 The stacked charts are a popular visual aid used for categorizing and comparing the parts of a whole.
 Each element in the chart represents a whole, and the segments represent parts of that whole.
 Different colors used for the segments distinguish the categories.
-Stacked charts are also known as stacked graphs.
+Stacked charts are otherwise known as stacked graphs.

 Stacking is a special mode of a Scale set by stackMode() method, and several types of series are compatible with this mode.
 If a series can not be stacked it simply ignores the mode.